Break It Down: How Leaders Can Inspire Belief in Pragmatists and Dreamers

 So, here’s your leadership challenge: dream big, explain small.
 Everyone in the business needs to have their hopes and sights raised; while being able to look at how it applies to their everyday job.
 Sounds tough?
 It is.
 But belief is a prize worth pursuing in a business.
 When belief animates every level, every function in an organization, it’s a rocket fuel that powers extraordinary results.

-For more from Alex Shootman, check out his upcoming book: Done Right: How Tomorrow's Top Leaders Get Stuff Done.
+For more from Alex Shootman, check out his book: Done Right: How Tomorrow's Top Leaders Get Stuff Done.